ibrahimhalilkoyuncu/crossplane-azure-environment-factory/README.md

 # Crossplane Azure Environment Factory

-This project demonstrates how to create Azure managed resources using Crossplane, an open-source Kubernetes add-on that enables platform teams to assemble infrastructure from multiple vendors, and expose higher level self-service APIs for application teams to consume.
+This project demonstrates how a single declarative definition can orchestrate a complex multi-service Azure environment.
+It shows the power of Crossplane to encapsulate infrastructure logic, promote self-service environments, and manage everything through the Kubernetes control plane.

 ## Overview